U.S. COVID-19 hospitalizations spike, shutdowns take effect with holidays on the horizon

 LIMIT HOLIDAY GATHERINGS

-Health and government officials have warned that the sharp rise in hospitalizations could worsen if Americans do not limit their Thanksgiving holiday celebrations to small, single-household gatherings.
+Health officials have warned that the sharp rise in hospitalizations could worsen if Americans do not limit their Thanksgiving holiday celebrations to small, single-household gatherings.

 The U.S. Centers for Disease Control and Prevention issued a “strong recommendation” on Thursday that Americans refrain from traveling for the holiday.

-The Northeast, which for months had successfully held the virus at bay after the pandemic’s crushing first wave in the spring, has experienced the highest percentage jump in hospitalizations at 85.4% over the past 14 days, according to Reuters data.
+The Northeast, which for months had maintained low infection rates after being the epicenter of the pandemic in the spring, has experienced the highest percentage jump in hospitalizations at 85.4% over the past 14 days, according to Reuters data.
 During that same period, hospitalizations in the Midwest have risen by 56.8%, in the West by 50.1%, and in the South by 34.4%.

 In Maryland, which reported a record 2,910 new cases in a 24-hour period on Thursday, the Baltimore public school district said it would halt in-person learning the week after Thanksgiving to avoid exacerbating virus spread that may occur over the holiday.

-Looking further ahead, officials in Pennsylvania announced that crowds will not be permitted to attend annual Groundhog Day festivities in Punxsutawney.
+Looking further ahead, Pennsylvania officials announced that crowds will not be permitted to attend annual Groundhog Day festivities in Punxsutawney.

 Famous furry prognosticator, Punxsutawney Phil, will still come out on Feb.
 2 to predict when winter will end, but the event will be streamed online, the Punxsutawney Groundhog Club’s website said.